sdcst12/303e-python-update/README.md

 Data is never static.
 Data changes.
 One of the important aspects of a database is the ability to change the contents of it.
 For example, your bank keeps a record of how much money you have in your savings and loans accounts.
 These need to be regularly updated as you add/remove money.
 Your Doctor needs to keep track of your contact information and send you emails to your current phone number or email address.
 You really don't want those going to the wrong place!

 Today we will look at updating the information in a record.
+Much of this README is the same as the last one, because the examples have not changed.

 Step 1: Build your Query